 Fire also enables you to cook food, boil water for consumption, and protect yourself from predators.

 So, the question on our mind; how does one start a big roaring fire?
 You’d need three things:

 These three make up the “combustion triangle,” and without one or the others, it would be impossible to ignite a fire.

 20% of the air is made up of oxygen, so you don’t really have to worry about this element.
-The density of oxygen does decrease at high altitudes, so you have to use extra effort in creating a fire in areas significantly above sea level.
+The density of oxygen does decrease at high altitudes, so you have to use extra effort to create a fire in areas significantly above sea level.

 Heat can be produced through friction, like rubbing sticks together, striking a flint, lighting a match against a surface, or using a lighter.